Want to save money on energy bills, reduce your carbon footprint and keep your home warm and cosy?

-All applications are subject to affordability and credit checks.
-If your application is successful, Home Energy Scotland will send you a loan offer.
+The amount of grant and loan funding you can apply for depends on what improvements you want to make.
+If you’re applying for any loan funds, we will also carry out affordability and credit checks.
+If your application is successful, Home Energy Scotland will send you a funding offer.

 Funding operates on a first-come, first-served basis and is subject to availability or until the end of the financial year – whichever is sooner.

-You cannot start work until you’ve received the loan offer in writing.
-If you receive a loan offer this financial year, you have up to six months to carry out the work and claim your funding.
+You cannot start work until you’ve received the funding offer in writing.
+If you receive a funding offer this financial year, you have up to nine months to carry out the work and claim your funding.

-You may be able to combine the Home Energy Scotland Loan with other schemes and incentives.
-However, loan eligibility does not indicate eligibility for any other programmes of support.
+You may be able to combine the Home Energy Scotland Grant and Loan with other schemes and incentives.
+However, eligibility for this funding does not indicate eligibility for any other programmes of support.

-Self-builders can apply for home renewables systems under the loan (not energy efficiency).
+Self-builders can apply for funding for home renewables systems, but not energy efficiency.
 You will need to provide planning permission documents with your application and title deeds with your claim.